Amber Gemstone Information

 Lesser Known Amber Varieties:

-Blue Dominican amber, resinite, ambrite, amberoid or pressed amber are of the lesser-known amber varieties.
+Blue Dominican amber, resinite, ambrite, amberoid and pressed amber are some of the lesser-known amber varieties.

 Amber Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Amber has been used for many generations as a medicinal gem, from the Middle Ages up until the early 20th century.
 Although it is an amorphous gem, it is still used for its crystal healing abilities.
 Since the time of Hippocrates in ancient Greece, amber and its resinous extracts have been used to cure and alleviate a variety of health ailments.